Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/project-architecture/site-management.md

 When setting up multiple regional sites you will need to create links across these sites.
 This can always be done via absolute links, but when a page moves, that absolute link is no longer valid.

-This is where [cross-site linking](https://doc.sitecore.com/xmc/en/developers/xm-cloud/adjust-link-settings-to-enable-cross-site-linking.html) helps and within XM Cloud you can link across sites keeping the relative information and transferring that later into an absolute URL automatically.
+This is where [cross-site linking](https://doc.sitecore.com/xmc/en/developers/xm-cloud/adjust-link-settings-to-enable-cross-site-linking.html) helps and within SitecoreAI you can link across sites keeping the relative information and transferring that later into an absolute URL automatically.

-In XM Cloud you can mark sites as Linkable, so they potentially become visible for other sites as targets to be linked to.
+In SitecoreAI you can mark sites as Linkable, so they potentially become visible for other sites as targets to be linked to.

 And per site you can select if you want to see: